HexCorp-HexTech/PathWise/documentation/AI_PIPELINE.md

-# Pathwise — Content Compilation & AI Tutor Solver Pipeline
+# PathWise — AI Content Pipeline & Solver

 Pathwise implements a deterministic curriculum intelligence pipeline.
 Instead of relying on raw runtime AI generation which can produce generic questions, placeholder formulas, or conversational evasion, Pathwise compiles outputs from a curated static **Knowledge Graph** registry.